Skip to content

 With an empty or short query (under 3 characters), the palette shows your 10 most recent sessions.
 Type to filter by project name or first message.

-Type 3 or more characters to search across all message content.
+Type 3 or more characters to search across all message content and session names.
 Results appear in real time with 300ms debounce.

 Search results